'I knew that she was probably gone': Parkland teachers recall horror moments during massacre

 Reoven said she and the students crouched on the floor around her desk and wounded students were moaning and crying.

 She used a blanket that normally covered her coffee machine as a tourniquet to stop the bleeding from a boy's arm.
-Another boy used a jacket to stanch the bleeding from a girl's chest.
+Another boy used a jacket to staunch the bleeding from a girl's chest.
 A girl shot in the knee appeared to be stable.
 But 16-year-old Carmen Schentrup was lying facedown in a pool of blood.

 "I knew that she was probably gone," Reoven said.